jahfer/clj-activitypub/README.md

 ### Running tests

-> **Note**
-> Tests requiring access to the public/private key will currently fail as the keys are not committed to the repo.

 There are two libraries within this package: `activitypub-core` and `activitypub-ring`.
 In order to run tests, the following command must be run from inside either of those directories:

 ```bash